Organophosphate Toxicity Medication

 Pralidoxime (2-PAM, Protopam)

 Nucleophilic agent that reactivates the phosphorylated AChE by binding to the OP molecule.
-Used as an antidote to reverse muscle paralysis resulting from OP AChE pesticide poisoning but is not effective once the OP compound has bound AChE irreversibly (aged).
+Used as an antidote to reverse muscle paralysis resulting from OP AChE pesticide poisoning but is not effective once the OP compound has aged.
 Current recommendation is administration within 48 h of OP poisoning.
-Because it does not significantly relieve depression of respiratory center or decrease muscarinic effects of AChE poisoning, administer atropine concomitantly to block these effects of OP poisoning.
+Because it does not significantly relieve depression of the respiratory center or decrease muscarinic effects of AChE poisoning, administer atropine concomitantly to block these effects of OP poisoning.

 Benzodiazepines